wsaqaf/fbscraper/README.md

 Simply store the file in its own folder and ensure that all the libraries are there (use pip install X, where X is the missing python package)

+In addition to the default English version of Facebook (lang="en"), the tool also supports Swedish (lang="sv").
+Additional languages can be supported if needed.
+To select the language, you can update the *not_english* variable to the two letter code of the language you wish to add.

 ### Executing program

 - First you need to go to your Facebook page or group you wish to extract data from